Louny: Sights

-The most important architectural feature is Roman Catholic Church of Saint Nicholas, built in the late Gothic style in 1519–1538.
-One of the architects was Benedikt Rejt.
+The most important architectural feature is the Church of Saint Nicholas, built in the late Gothic style in 1519–1538.
+One of its architects was Benedikt Rejt.
 It incorporates a tower from an earlier church which was otherwise destroyed along with most of the town by a major fire in 1517.
-Other significant churches in the town are Church of Saint Peter from the 14th–15th century, Church of the Mother of God from 1493 and Church of the Fourteen Holy Helpers from 1716.
+Other significant churches in the town are the Church of Saint Peter from the 14th–15th centuries, the Church of the Mother of God from 1493 and the Church of the Fourteen Holy Helpers from 1716.

-The historic centre of Louny forms Mírové Square and its surroundings.
+The historic centre of Louny is formed by the square Mírové náměstí and its surroundings.
 The town hall on the square is a Neo-Renaissance building from 1887.
 The most valuable building on the square is a Renaissance house, today the seat of the district archive.

-Parts of the town ramparts remain, as does the Žatec Gate which dates from 1500.
+Parts of the town ramparts remain, as does the Žatec Gate that dates from 1500.